 Asymmetric cryptography A way to send a message encrypted for specific recipients such that anyone can verify the sender’s authenticity but only intended recipients can read the message contents.

 Cryptographic hashing A way to generate a small, unique “fingerprint” for any data allowing quick comparison of large data sets and a secure way to verify data has not been altered.
-A simplified explanation of cryptographic hashing is available here.

 How do we ensure the rules are being followed?